-His parents learned he was a Prisoner of War on September 4, 1943, when his aunt received a POW postcard from him.
+His parents learned he was a Prisoner of War the week of August 22, 1943, when his aunt received a POW postcard from him.
 The War Department notified his family he was a Prisoner of War on September 24, 1943.

 “REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON, SERGEANT KENNETH E THOMPSON IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=